 Fishing With Jigs

-Most fish it faster they they should.
+There seems to be one thing most anglers do that isn’t quite right.
+That’s how they try fishing with jigs.
+Most fish it faster they should.
 Jigging can produce a nice quantity of bass but it’s main goal is to produce quality bass.

 In The Spring